People

 Supervision

-I have supervised projects on mobile family learning in science museums non-formal adult museum learning digital storytelling on school museum visits and the interpretive synergies between science and intangible cultural heritage.
-My current PhD students research: how use of the Smithsonian Learning Lab impacts teaching practices (Cantlow); intercultural dialogue through the co-creation of digital biographies of displaced objects (Cui); the role of social media interactions in shaping visitor engagement (Jiang); blended school museum visits in Singapore (Liao); stakeholder-informed criteria for the evaluation of museum technology for school groups (Lin); motion capturing intangible cultural heritage (Morris); co-design with young people in science museums (Skåtun); archaeological research in the digital and collaborative economy (Wilkins); and visitor-centred design of museum games (Yang).
+I have supervised projects on mobile family learning in science museums (Suriyakul Na Ayudhya 2018), non-formal adult museum learning (Atkinson 2019) digital storytelling on school museum visits (Tsiviltidou 2019), the interpretive synergies between science and intangible cultural heritage (Suriyakul Na Ayudhya 2021), stakeholder-informed criteria for the evaluation of museum technology for school groups (Lin 2023), co-designing digital exhibits with young people in science museums (Skåtun 2023); archaeological research in the digital and collaborative economy (Wilkins 2023); and the social role of digitisation in museum practice (Cui 2024).

 Teaching

-I have been teaching on the School’s campus-based MA in Museum Studies on topics related to human-centred design methods interdisciplinary collaboration evaluation and digital learning.
-I also supervise Masters dissertations and contribute to the Distance Learning MA in Socially-Engaged Practice and MA in Museum Studies.
+I lead the dissertation module across the School's campus-based and distance learning Masters programmes.
+I also teach on the campus-based MA in Museum Studies on topics related to human-centred design methods, interdisciplinary collaboration, evaluation, and digital learning; and I supervise Masters dissertations and contribute to the Distance Learning MA in Socially-Engaged Practice and MA in Museum Studies.

 Press and media